Ensemble reliability and the signal-to-noise paradox in ECMWF subseasonal forecasts: Discussion and conclusions

-\begin{enumerate} \item All relevant sample statistics should include uncertainty estimates.
-Of particular importance is the uncertainty in the observed variance ($\sigma_T^2$), which is insensitive to ensemble size and can be reduced through the use of longer reforecast periods \citep[e.g.][]{shi2015impact, weisheimer2019confident} and/or more frequent initialization.
+\item Evaluation of SNP-like behaviour should include careful evaluation of the climatological reliability and unbiased ensemble variance reliability conditions described in section \ref{section:reliability} and all relevant sample statistics should include uncertainty estimates.
+Of particular importance is the uncertainty in the observed variance ($\sigma_T^2$), which is insensitive to ensemble size and can be reduced through the use of longer reforecast periods and/or more frequent initialization \citep[e.g.][]{shi2015impact, weisheimer2019confident}.

+\item Equation \ref{equation:rpc_solutions} provides a general theoretical framework to collectively interpret sample estimates of $r_{mo}$, SER, VR, and RPC.
+The presence or absence of physically admissible solutions (i.e. real-valued and non-negative variances) provides a mechanism to identify when sampling uncertainties preclude naive interpretation of sample estimates as converged population quantities.
+Importantly, the absence of solutions does not prove perfect reliability.
+It does, however, demonstrate that at least one of the sample estimates of $r_{mo}$, SER, or VR is substantially contaminated by sampling noise, such that the observed combination cannot be interpreted as converged population quantities.
+This diagnostic may be particularly valuable for seasonal-to-decadal forecasts where limited sample sizes make frequentist hypothesis testing challenging.

 \item The optimal (affordable) balance of start dates and ensemble members should be carefully considered when designing (re)forecast datasets to evaluate ensemble reliability and signal-to-noise properties.
-The reforecast configuration that minimises the chances of misdiagnosing an SNP depends on the intrinsic predictability of the process under investigation (e.g. figure \ref{fig:rpc_vs_M_and_N}).
-In many situations, an increased number of independent start dates ($M$), which impacts both observation and model sampling uncertainties, could be more useful than increased ensemble size ($N$).
+The reforecast configuration that minimises sampling uncertainties likely depends on the intrinsic predictability of the process under investigation (e.g. figures \ref{fig:rpc_vs_ser_vr} and \ref{fig:rpc_vs_M_and_N}).
+In some situations, an increased number of independent start dates ($M$), which impacts both observation and model sampling uncertainties, could be more useful than increased ensemble size ($N$).

+\item Large ensembles are necessary to extract small predictable signals from noise in real-time forecasts, but they are not necessary to evaluate some aspects of statistical consistency with observations.
+Throughout this study, RPC, SER, and VR are calculated using unbiased estimators that account for systematic effects of both ensemble size and, in the case of anomalies, the sample size of the reference climatology \citep{leutbecher2008ensemble, roberts2025unbiased}.

+\item The correlation-based definition of RPC is unbiased with ensemble size provided that estimates of $r_{mo}$ and $r_{mm(k)}$ are defined such that they are exchangeable when the underlying forecast anomalies are reliable (figure \ref{fig:biased_vs_unbiased_rpc}).
+One way to ensure this exchangeability is to calculate $r_{mm(k)}$ between the ensemble mean and an excluded member (equation \ref{equation:model_member_correlation}) and $r_{mo}$ using an ensemble size of $N-1$ for consistency with $r_{mm(k)}$ (equation \ref{equation:correlation}).
+Accounting for these effects is essential for fair comparison of our 10-member and 100-member forecast configurations.